-In the updated science and technologies that we have, there are a lot of treatments, synthetic supplements, medications, surgeries and medical procedures that we can rely in order to ensure and obtain health.
-The wide spread news, articles, studies, clinical trials and researches had proven growth and development in physical and medical science.
-With these changes we tend to forget the basics of science and technology.
+In the updated science and technologies that we have, there are a lot of treatments, synthetic supplements, medications, surgeries and medical procedures that we can rely on order to ensure and obtain health.
+The widespread news, articles, studies, clinical trials, and researches had proven growth and development in physical and medical science.
+With these changes, we tend to forget the basics of science and technology.
 We linger on what we have now as advancements and evolution disregarding where it all came from.

 A combination of four earth grown elements is tested over time by traditions and culture to be most effective in enhancing neurologic functions such as memory, cognition, intellect and a potential alleviation of neurologic disorders such as Dementia and Alzheimer’s.

-Secondly, we have Withania somnifera’s root and leaf extract still an Indian Ayuverdic traditional medicine has been clinically known to be effective in patients with anxiety, cognitive and neurological disorders and even Parkinson’s disease.
-It also has rejuvenating properties as it is known to promote longetivity and vitality.
+Secondly, we have Withania somnifera’s root and leaf extract still an Indian Ayurvedic traditional medicine has been clinically known to be effective in patients with anxiety, cognitive and neurological disorders, and even Parkinson’s disease.
+It also has rejuvenating properties as it is known to promote longevity and vitality.

 A combination of these earth components has been associated to be potent neuroprotectors and would definitely enhance cognitive, mental and intellectual functions.
-The tradition of using these elements over decades in various regions and countries in the world had been scientifically tested in various clinical trials, placebos and researches.
-The collaboration of ancient times tradition and science is an evidence that when the basics and evolution go together, it will lead to achieve the optimum level of health in each individual.
+The tradition of using these elements over decades in various regions and countries in the world had been scientifically tested in various clinical trials, placebos, and researches.
+The collaboration of ancient times tradition and science is a piece of evidence that when the basics and evolution go together, it will lead to achieving the optimum level of health in each individual.

 ==> Do THIS twice daily to save your brain (takes less than 1 min)